boidolr/pre-commit-images/README.md

 Install the package to get access to the scripts defined as command line entry points in [`pyproject.toml`](./pyproject.toml).
 The scripts accept the arguments given for the pre-commit hooks.
 Additionally they exepect to receive the file names to work on.

-An example invocation could be `optimize-avif tests/test.avif`.
+An example invocation could be `uvx --from 'git+https://github.com/boidolr/pre-commit-images.git[avif]' optimize-avif tests/test.avif`.

 Available entry points are identical to the pre-commit hooks:
 - `optimize-avif`